NodeBE4/opinion/_posts/2023-03-20-EnclavedMicrostate.md

 I don't know why you decided just to assert the exact opposite of what my linked answers say without attempting to cite any sources, because no, *that is untrue*.
 We can be reasonably sure the Qin walls were maintained into the Han, but after that no new walls would be built until the Sui and those that did exist seem to have fallen into disrepair; the Sui walls again don't seem to have been maintained for very long either.
 The Ming walls were built from scratch, and often do not follow the course of the Qin or Sui walls at all.
 If you can provide *any* kind of evidence that there was a northern frontier wall that was meaningfully still in existence between the 11th and 15th centuries, then you'd better do so.

+### 1160: [[Hobby Scuffles] Week of March 27, 2023](https://old.reddit.com/r/HobbyDrama/comments/122p0v8/hobby_scuffles_week_of_march_27_2023/), submitted on 2023-03-26 23:03:12+08:00.

+----- __1160.1__ -----2023-03-27 07:11:08+08:00:

+> DS9 had one of the only canon romances that most of the Trek fandom agreed was good- Kira/Oda

+Kira/Odo is I think more polarising than that.
+Kira/Odo went ahead without really a full reckoning with all the heinous shit Odo got up to, and there's also a decent slice of the fanbase who – I think quite fairly – read early-season Kira as very queer and who basically read Odo as the latest in a series of male flings for Kira that just didn't really land (i.e. Bareil, Shakaar).